ashutoshgoswami05/Mutli-Agent-Finance-Crew-AgenticAI/README.md

 ## Sample Output

-Below is an example of the kind of clean, structured investment recommendation the Autonomous Financial Analyst Agent produces after synthesizing fundamental data and market sentiment.
+Below is an example of the kind of clear, structured investment recommendation the Autonomous Financial Analyst Agent produces after synthesizing financial metrics, market sentiment, and qualitative insights from SEC filings and recent developments.

 # Investment Recommendation